 Oh, you passed on that first escape route, did you?

 Hey, the money’s good though.
 Your BS tolerance levels aren’t quite broken yet.
-And there’s bigger titles, more air miles and bonus payments to go for.
+And there are bigger titles, more air miles and bonus payments to go for.

 You’re probably in a big global business, so take the chance to grab a Vice President or “Chief” title.